Blog How To Get a Mugshot Off Google and Clear Your Name from Search Results

-How To Get Mugshot Off Google and Clear Your Name from Search Results
+How To Get a Mugshot Off Google and Clear Your Name from Search Results

 Protect your sensitive information online with our “how to get mugshot off Google” guide.

-When someone finds themselves in trouble with the law, police officers and other law enforcement officials must follow protocol when detaining the individual.
-This includes taking mugshot photos that will go in the person’s file.
-These images will also be published online for the public to access.
+When someone gets in trouble with the law, police officers and other law enforcement officials must follow protocol when detaining the individual.
+This includes taking mugshot photos that go into the person’s file.
+These images are also published online for the public to access.
 Mugshot websites collect information from public records, making it easily searchable online.

 Once a law enforcement agency posts a person’s name and mugshot online, along with other arrest information, mugshot websites pick up that information and add it to their databases.